dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 ---

-Note: This post is an English translation of my earlier post originally published in Spanish on Blogger as [Programación Concurrente IX](https://dgvergel.blogspot.com/2026/08/programacion-concurrente-ix.html) (AI-assisted translation for grammar refinement).
+Note: This post is an English translation of my earlier post originally published in Spanish on Blogger as [Programación Concurrente IX](https://dgvergel.blogspot.com/2026/08/programacion-concurrente-ix.html).

 ### Bibliography